go-skynet/localai-website/content/howtos/easy-model-import-gallery.md

 ### Response:
 ```

-In the "wizardlm-completion.tmpl" file add
+In the `"lunademo-completion.tmpl"` file add

 ```txt
 Complete the following sentence: {{.Input}}
 ```

-In the "lunademo.yaml" file
+In the `"lunademo.yaml"` file

 ```yaml
 backend: llama